Next steps

 Drilling site with sound barrier on the Tromm. © KIT

-In the exploration phase, scientists are conducting investigations in 2024 and 2025 in the areas of Wald-Michelbach, Grasellenbach and Rimbach.
+In the exploration phase, scientists or specialist companies commissioned by them are conducting investigations in 2024 and 2025 in the areas of Wald-Michelbach, Grasellenbach and Rimbach.
 The goal is to answer the question: Is the area around the Tromm actually geologically suitable for the research laboratory?
+The results of all investigations will be summarized in a scientific site report.
+The decision on the geological suitability of the Tromm region is planned for late spring 2026.

-Various investigations are planned, the approval of which will be applied for at the Hessian Mining Authority:
+Various investigations have been carried out and are planned, the approval of which will be applied for at the Hessian Mining Authority:

-» Groundwater monitoring: Sampling and other measuring points relating to water for hydrogeological and hydrochemical data collection.
+» Hydrological monitoring: Sampling and other measuring points relating to water for hydrogeological and hydrochemical data collection.

 » Seismic monitoring: Passive monitoring of ground vibrations through seismometer measuring points.